Peoria Divorce Lawyer

 Contested Versus Uncontested Divorce

 A contested divorce means that a couple has unresolved issues that have to be litigated either through alternative dispute resolution or in front of a judge.
-Alternatively, an uncontested dissolution is where the parties are in agreement upon everything.
+An uncontested divorce is where the parties are in agreement upon all of the relevant issues.

 If you are seeking an uncontested divorce, you still must follow the same process as if issues were contested.
-The biggest difference is that you have an agreement on the outcome.
+The biggest differences are that you have an agreement on the outcome, and your divorce will resolve faster.
 You should get a written agreement of everything you and your spouse have agreed upon at any time during the divorce process and then have a Peoria marriage dissolution attorney review it.
 To secure your divorce, a petition must be filed, and then submit a signed “consent decree” after the 60-day mandatory waiting period.
 Otherwise, parties who can’t agree on the resolution of their marital issues would move forward in the legal process and eventually find resolution or present their cases in court for a judge to decide.

 Legal Separation as an Alternative

-A legal separation differs from a divorce in that the parties remain married, but the process involves all the same issues.
-However, neither party can legally remarry while separated.
+A legal separation differs from a divorce in that the parties remain married, but the process resolves all of the issues related to divorce.
+Property is divided, spousal maintenance and child support can be ordered, etc. However, neither party can legally remarry while separated.
 This option can be useful for couples who are contemplating reconciliation but who want their financial and custodial issues resolved.

 There are several reasons why someone would want to pursue a legal separation versus a divorce.
 Some people need a cooling-off period before they can resolve their financial and custody issues or simply want to try living apart.